christiamenrique/EcomWithPWS/README.md

 # Look on Phone

-## Icon on the phone
-Display the icon of the store on a cell phone
+## Display the icon of the store on a cell phone
 ![Read screenshot](icon.png)

-## Log In Page
-Shows the Log in page on the cellphone display
+## Shows the Log in page on the cellphone display
 ![Read screenshot](logIn.png)

-## Home Page
-Display home page on the cellphone
+## Display home page on the cellphone
 ![Read screenshot](home.png)

 # Author